English Major

 English majors who have completed four regular semesters with an overall grade point average of 3.0 (or a cumulative average of 3.4 or higher for courses in English) may apply for credit in an independent study program, generally involving a topic that is not typically offered in the English curriculum and that will enrich the student’s study in the major.
 At the end of the sophomore or early in the junior year, interested students should submit a written proposal describing, with particulars, the planned study project.
 The minimum requirement for such a proposal is that it include a substantial critical or creative writing project.
 If the proposal is accepted, the student will be assigned a faculty mentor who will oversee the writing project, offer advice on readings, help with the selection of courses, and establish a timetable for the completion of the writing project.
 The project may extend over one or two semesters.
 Serious and satisfactory work for one semester will earn three credits.
 A student who successfully completes the two-semester project will receive six credits.

-The English Internship course ENG 492 is designed to help guide students who wish to earn credit for professional work experience in areas such as writing, editing, social media management, or journalism.
+The English Internship course ENG 492 is designed to guide students who wish to earn credit for professional work experience in areas such as writing, editing, social media management, or journalism.
 Possible venues include, but are not limited to, newspapers and magazines, academic journals, publishing companies, television stations, radio stations, public relations firms and communications departments, online media outlets, advertising agencies, governmental and university departments, nonprofit organizations, and private and public schools.
 Students must complete a minimum of 112 hours at the internship site during the semester.
-Course requirements include a statement of goals, a journal or field notes, a profile of an English alum for the English Department blog, attendance at a career-related panel or activity, a letter of assessment from an internship supervisor, a final Reflection Essay, and an updated resume or link to a web-based resume.
+Course requirements include a statement of goals, a journal or field notes, a profile of an English graduate for the English Department blog, attendance at a career-related panel or activity, a letter of assessment from an internship supervisor, a final Reflection Essay, and an updated resume or link to a web-based resume.
 A minimum GPA of 3.0 (or cumulative average of 3.4 or higher for courses in the major field), or permission of instructor is required.

 The independent study and internship courses are: